 The Cleft Lip and Palate Team

-The Pediatric Otolaryngologist/Facial Plastic Surgeon - These specialists are responsible for surgical closure of the cleft and related operations which your child may require.
-Any ear disease or hearing loss will also be closely monitored and treated by these physicians.
+The Pediatric Otolaryngologist/Plastic Surgeon - These specialists are responsible for surgical closure of the cleft and related operations which your child may require.
+Any ear disease, speech disorder or hearing loss, will also be closely monitored and treated by these physicians.

 The Audiologist - Since children with cleft palate have an increased risk of ear problems, ongoing audiological surveillance is necessary.
 The audiologist provides appropriate assessments to monitor hearing status so that diagnosis and treatment can be made for any cleft-related hearing problems.

-The Geneticist - The geneticist is available to discuss how clefts of the lip and palate occur and to answer questions about the risk of recurrence with future pregnancies.
+The Geneticist - The geneticist alongside his genetic counselor, is available to discuss how clefts of the lip and palate occur and to answer questions about the risk of recurrence with future pregnancies.
 Later, this specialist can help your teenager understand the cause of a cleft and advise him or her about individual circumstances.

 The Speech Pathologist - The speech pathologist will provide you with information about typical speech development along with suggestions for stimulation speech when your child is very young.
 Speech and swallowing dysfunction will be closely monitored and appropriate treatments or therapies will be prescribed at ACH or if appropriate, closer to home.